bbgoly/react-practice/README.md

-# react-practice
+# React Practice
-Repository containing some of the test projects that I used to learn about React development.
+Repository containing some of the test projects that I used to learn about React development and practice using Git.
 Each branch corresponds to a different project.

-# Filtering data in React
+# Filtering Data in React